r0kk3rz/harbour-matrix/README.md

 1. `zypper install opt-gcc6`
 1. answer `yes` to accept rinigus repo and `i` after that to ignore signature check

+You also could try live coding via qmllive for the qml parts that don't require rebuilding the package.
+Do it via SailfishSDK of manually with archlinux and aa13q [qt5-qmllive-git](https://aur.archlinux.org/packages/qt5-qmllive-git/):

+1. yaourt -S qt5-qmllive-git
+1. run `qmllivebench` on a host, specify hosts and workspace to qml directory
+1. run `qmlliveruntime-sailfish --update-on-connect /usr/bin/harbour-matrix` on a device
+1. make edits at qml via qt creator and save them
+1. ???
+1. PROFIT!

 If you hate docker less than sailfish sdk, feel free to try [sailfish sdk CODeRUS docker version](https://github.com/CODeRUS/docker-sailfishos-sdk):